rvesse/sparql-query-bm/README.md

 testing SPARQL servers (including queries, updates and GSP requests) can in principal be extended to test much more than that.

+It supports the testing of both remote SPARQL services and of ARQ in-memory datasets.

-The API is described by javadoc available at TBD and in the documentation at TBD
+The API is described by javadoc available at http://sparql-query-bm.sourceforge.net/javadoc/ and in the documentation at https://sourceforge.net/p/sparql-query-bm/wiki/

 The command line currently comprises three main tools: